-This “idealist” internationalist vision, where war and conflict could not only be prevented but even eradicated through the alignment of the right ideas, the right values, and the right institutions, would go to inform many subsequent, even if indirect, elaborations of positive and maximalist peaceful change within the broad church of IR constructivism, from the functionalist “Working Peace System” of David Mitrany and the societal solidarism of the English School, to the Kantian complementarities across IR liberal and liberal institutionalist arguments, to Habermasian models of global democratic governance, to mention a few (Long 1993; Chandler 2004; Linklater 2005).
-Be this through international organization, hegemonic leadership, epistemic communities, socialization, or communicative action, these approaches accepted two major caveats in relation to change in world politics: that “the transformation of domestic and transnational social values, interests and institutions” shape the sources of state insecurity (Moravcsik 1997, 547), meaning that realist traps and tragedies could be resolved at the societal level, and that the “convergence on knowledge, norms, and belief is a prelude to convergence on institutions and processes of governance” (Keohane 2002, 212), meaning that peaceful ordering mechanisms would work better the more certain ideas and values are shared.
+This “idealist” internationalist vision, wherein war and conflict could be not only prevented but even eradicated through the alignment of the right ideas, the right values, and the right institutions, would inform many subsequent, even if indirect, elaborations of positive and maximalist peaceful change within the broad church of IR constructivism, from the functionalist “Working Peace System” of David Mitrany and the societal solidarism of the English school, to the Kantian complementarities across IR liberal and liberal institutionalist arguments, to Habermasian models of global democratic governance, to mention a few (Long 1993; Chandler 2004; Linklater 2005).
+Whether through international organization, hegemonic leadership, epistemic communities, socialization, or communicative action, these approaches accepted two major caveats in relation to change in world politics: that “the transformation of domestic and transnational social values, interests and institutions” shapes the sources of state insecurity (Moravcsik 1997, 547), meaning that realist traps and tragedies can be resolved at the societal level; and that the “convergence on knowledge, norms, and belief is a prelude to convergence on institutions and processes of governance” (Keohane 2002, 212), meaning that peaceful ordering mechanisms will work better the more certain ideas and values are shared.

-It should not be surprising then that the last two decades of the 20th-century constituted a propitious moment for the intellectual consolidation of positive conceptions of change in global politics (Kratochwil 1998).
-The negotiated end of the Cold War, the remarkably peaceful dissolution “from below” of the Soviet Bloc, and the ordered democratic transitions of many Latin American and Eastern European nations, legitimated internationalist visions of world ordering where it was not simply a state that had come out victorious, but a system of (liberal) ideas harbingering the closing of history.
-This paradigmatic transition, where both war and peace were seen as cultural constructs, influenced IR’s theoretical and empirical interests for the actors and processes shaping the peaceful preferences and identities of states and individuals, and steering systemic and unit-level change in peaceful directions.
-It is as part of this transition that mentions of social movements started becoming more frequent in the IR literature—even if still rather oblique—as part of arguments on economic interdependence, the retreat of the state, and the growing influence of transnational non-state actors in areas such as peace promotion, environmental protection, and human rights.
-While these arguments by liberal, constructivist, and critical scholars contributed indeed to expand the realist horizon of peace and change beyond balance of power, absolute gains, and regulatory regimes, they nonetheless maintained a normative perspectivism where civil society actors, and particularly social movements, were peaceful agents by definition: a communitarian force underpinning cross-border collaboration and deliberation, or resisting the encroachment of state power (or market rationality) over society, in both cases through peaceful contributions and modes of operation.
+It should not be surprising then that the last two decades of the twentieth century constituted a propitious moment for the intellectual consolidation of positive conceptions of change in global politics (Kratochwil 1998).
+The negotiated end of the Cold War, the remarkably peaceful dissolution “from below” of the Soviet bloc, and the ordered democratic transitions of many Latin American and Eastern European nations legitimated internationalist visions of world ordering in which it was not simply a state that had come out victorious, but a system of (liberal) ideas as harbingers of the closing of history.
+This paradigmatic transition, wherein both war and peace were seen as cultural constructs, influenced IR’s theoretical and empirical interests for the actors and processes shaping the peaceful preferences and identities of states and individuals and steering systemic and unit-level change in peaceful directions.
+It is as part of this transition that mentions of social movements started becoming more frequent—even if still rather oblique—in the IR literature as part of arguments on economic interdependence, the retreat of the state, and the growing influence of transnational nonstate actors in areas such as peace promotion, environmental protection, and human rights.
+While these arguments by liberal, constructivist, and critical scholars contributed to expanding the realist horizon of peace and change beyond balance of power, absolute gains, and regulatory regimes, they nonetheless maintained a normative perspectivism in which civil society actors, and particularly social movements, were peaceful agents by definition: a communitarian force underpinning cross-border collaboration and deliberation or resisting the encroachment of state power (or market rationality) on society, in both cases through peaceful contributions and modes of operation.